telosnetwork/arbitration-portal/README.md

 # arbitration-portal
-React Front-End and Node Server for eosio.arb dApp
+React Front-End and Node Server for eosio.arb DApp